joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/13/crosswords/daily-puzzle-2025-03-14.html

 **Plane Fire at Denver Airport Forces Passengers to Evacuate Onto Wing**\
-`The flight had been diverted to the airport after experiencing “engine vibrations,” the Federal Aviation Administration said.`\
+`The flight had been diverted to the airport after experiencing “engine vibrations,” the authorities said.
+Six passengers were taken to a hospital for evaluation.`\
 https://nytimes.com/2025/03/13/us/american-airlines-denver-airport-fire.html

 **Daniil Medvedev's Indian Wells celebration and the sweetness of tennis relief**\